 - Nikon call it Vibration Reduction (VR),

-- Canon call it Image Stabilization (IS),
+- Canon call it Image Stabilisation (IS),

 - Tamron call it Vibration Compensation (VC)

-- Sigma call it Optical Stabilizer (OS).
+- Sigma call it Optical Stabiliser (OS).

 They’re all the same thing and are supposed to counter the human movement that is inevitable in every exposure.

 However, that is not the end of the situation as other elements come into play: such as the weight of the lens and camera body, the weather, the terrain etc.

 To improve your hand-holding technique do the following:

 Holding the camera correctly.